Skip to content

 The notification_service.py sends and stores notifications, exposes subscription management, and integrates with metrics and optional channels like webhook and Slack with delivery measurements and retries.
 See Notification Types for the notification model.

-The user_settings_service.py provides CRUD plus event-sourced history for user settings with a small in-proc cache and helpers to compute what changed.
+The user_settings_service.py provides CRUD plus event-sourced history for user settings with a small in-proc cache and TypeAdapter-based merging.
+See User Settings Events for the event sourcing pattern.

 The saved_script_service.py handles CRUD for saved scripts with ownership checks and validations, integrating with the API for run-saved-script flows.